L00203126/L00203126/README.md

 Here are some ideas to get you started:
 -->
--🔭 I’m currently working on github
+-🔭 I’m currently working on github, a CCNA & studying for a Cloud Computing Postgrad qualification

--🌱 I’m currently learning github and Iac
+-🌱 I’m currently learning github and IaC

 👯 I’m looking to collaborate on nothing atm

-🤔 I’m looking for help with github

-💬 Ask me about networking
+💬 Ask me about networking, jiujitsu, being unemployed & horses

 [My jiujitsu website link](https://www.liscannorbaybjj.ie/)